phpgears/event-async/README.md

 }
 ```

+You can use [event-async-queue-interop](https://github.com/phpgears/event-async-queue-interop) that uses [Queue-interop](https://github.com/queue-interop/queue-interop) for enqueuing messages

 ### Serializer

 Abstract event queue uses serializers to do event serialization so it can be sent to the message queue as a string message